 Whether you are a man or a woman, it is important to discuss with family and friends how your diagnosis could impact your daily activities, and to include them in a discussion of how you plan to modify your lifestyle.
 The internet is a valuable resource for connecting with other male lupus patients.
 Online support groups and message boards can be helpful forums for sharing information and reaching out to other patients.

 Hospital for Special Surgery offers a number of patient support services.
 Patients can benefit from the Hospital’s programs - including a monthly SLE Workshop (organized by the Department of Social Work) - and counseling services.

-Learn more about the Mary Kirkland Center for Lupus Care.
+Learn more about the Lupus and APS Center.

 1. Wallace DJ., Hahn BH (editors).
 Dubois’ Lupus Erythematosus.
 6th edition.
 Philadelphia: Lippincott Williams & Wilkins, 2002.

 2. Lahita RG.
 The Role of Sex Hormones in Systemic Lupus Erythematosus.
 Curr Opin Rhematol.
 1999; 11(5):352-6.